wickwirew/Flight-Lang/Readme.md

 ```

 ### Brainfuck [brainfuck.flight](./Examples/brainfuck.flight)
-To really test the language I thought it would be funny to implement a Brainfuck complier in the language.
-The idea of writing a compliler with my freshly written compiler sounded fun.
+To really test the language I thought it would be funny to implement a Brainfuck interpreter in the language.
+The idea of writing a interpreter with my freshly-written language/interpreter sounded fun.
 Seeing as I didn't have a lot of time, I ended up having ChatGPT generate me a simple one.

 The full implementation can be found in the `brainfuck.flight` file.